Duchenne Journey Tool

 Optimize Educational Resources

-The deliverable will be an interactive, web-based journey map application, which will visually educate patients and families about DMD and its treatment path from childhood through adulthood.
-Once refined, built, and tested, the journey map application will offer a tool to improve care in DMD and other progressive diseases.
+The deliverable will be an interactive, web-based journey map, which will educate patients and families about DMD and its treatment path from childhood through adulthood.

-The main objective is to define stakeholder use cases and help connect families to resources and prepare discussions with clinicians.
+The main objective is to help connect families to resources and prepare discussions with clinicians.
 The central hypothesis is that the refined DMD journey map and website will be acceptable for use by DMD patients and caregivers, and feasible for DMD clinicians to integrate into clinic practices.

 The Live Well Team